tonymm81/web_page/client/README.md

  BUGS: there will background image overflow on mobile version. also date-fns depencies is cousing error when i try to update the node moduls

+## version 171
+i did update the npm packages and vulnerabilities.
+I also fix the warnings what was caused by bad setState call in component.
+I also make some styles.

+## bug:
+The worktime wont show error helper text some reason. still in server when refresh the browser it gives the wrong route error code.
+To fix this i should use hashroute

+## plan
+I have to edit forecast to better graphical component.
+I have to make my graphical works page on my page.

 ## npm installs in this project:

 Mariadb 10.10